isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 *   `"primaryKey"` Only applies to databound grids: If the cell in question has a primary key cell value, use it to identify cells in autoTest locator strings.
 *   `"titleField"` If the cell in question has a value for the [titleField](ListGrid_2.md#method-listgridgettitlefield), use it to identify cells in autoTest locator strings
 *   `"targetCellValue"` Identify rows by storing the cell value for the target row / field in autoTest locator strings
-*   `"cellValue"` Use the value of a specific cell to identify the row.
-The [ListGrid.rowLocatorField](#attr-listgridrowlocatorfield) attribute may be used to specify the field from which the cellValue should be retrieved.
 *   `"index"`The rowNum will be used to identify the row.

-If unset, default behavior depends on what information is available in the locator passed to [AutoTest.getElement](AutoTest.md#classmethod-autotestgetelement).

-If a primaryKey value was recorded (and this grid has a primary key field), it will be used to identify the target row.
-Otherwise the system will back off to use the titleField (if present in the locator), then the cell value (if present in the locator), and lastly the recorded index.
+If unset, default behavior is to identify by primary key (if available), otherwise by titleField (if available), otherwise by cell value (if available), and lastly by index.

 ### Groups